Ageing Mittelstand bosses seen as threat to German economic vitality

 For firms that do find younger successors, there is hope.

-Schnitzler, for example, realized Strassburger Filter needed to expand beyond its established markets to survive, so she optimized filtration systems for human blood plasma and chemical uses and found new clients in Brazil.
+Schnitzler, for example, realised Strassburger Filter needed to expand beyond its established markets to survive, so she optimised filtration systems for human blood plasma and chemical uses and found new clients in Brazil.

 But 41 percent of senior Mittelstand bosses are unable to find a suitable successor, according to the DIHK.